Canon 7D vs Panasonic GX800

 Studio photographers will appreciate that the Canon 7D (unlike the GX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 7D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon 7D and the Panasonic GX800?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.